How do I know if my cat or dog has fleas?

 Another sign to watch for is scratching or excessive grooming

-A cat that has fleas is not a comfortable cat and will scratch and bite his fur energetically.
-If you see your cat doing this then suspect fleas even if you don't find any signs.
-Itchy skin can be a sign of allergy but biting the sides is usually a cat after fleas.
+An animal that has fleas is not comfortable and will scratch and bite his fur energetically.
+If you see your cat or dog doing this then suspect fleas even if you don't find any signs.
+Itchy skin can be a sign of allergy but biting the sides is usually a hunt for a flea.
 An energetic healthy cat can reduce his flea load by 50% by active grooming.
 Kittens and older cats are not so successful.
+Dog are also not as good as cats in grooming out fleas.
+Not only do they not groom as much but they can't reach as well as a cat.

-Some cats will groom to excess if they have fleas.
+Some dogs or cats will groom to excess if they have fleas.
 This and scratching can cause sores or hair loss.

 Anemia is a possible result of flea infestation

-If you keep an eye on your cat it is unlikely that it will have so many fleas that it becomes anemic from blood loss.
+If you keep an eye on your cat or dog it is unlikely that it will have so many fleas that it becomes anemic from blood loss.
 Kittens are more likely to suffer from anemia than mature cats.
 So check your cat regularly.
-A lethargic listless cat with pale nose and gums could be anemic.
+A lethargic listless animal with pale nose and gums could be anemic.

 So what's the next step?

-The same goes for a listless pale cat.
-Suspect fleas but check with your vet before treating a potentially sick kitty.
+The same goes for a listless pale animal.
+The gums will be very pale if it's anemic.
+Suspect fleas but check with your vet before treating a potentially sick animal.

 Don't randomly treat your cat.
 There are several products available from the vet that are much safer than what you can buy at the pet store.
 NEVER USE DOG FLEA PRODUCTS ON A CAT.
 Cat are not capable of getting rid of poisons very well and you could kill your cat.

-If you have found signs of fleas on your cat then you need to take steps to control the fleas.
+If you have found signs of fleas on your pet then you need to take steps to control the fleas.

-If your cat is an outside cat or you have dogs that go out then it is unlikely you will get rid of fleas completely.
+If your dog or cat goes outside or you have dogs that go out and cat's that don't then it is unlikely you will get rid of fleas completely.
 You can do a good job of controlling them though.Read my Flea Control Page

-The photos come mostly from Wikipedia, the flea picture from Wikipedia Outesticide.
+The photos come mostly from Wikipedia, the flea picture from Wikipedia.

 This article is provided for information only.
 It is not to be used instead of consulting a VET.
 If your kitty is sick get some help.